szaghi/FoBiS/README.md

-                        switch [default: basename of target] -mklib MKLIB          Build library instead of program (use with -target switch); usage: -mklib static or -mklib shared -mode MODE            Select a mode defined inside a fobos file -lmodes               List the modes defined inside a fobos file -m, --makefile        Generate a GNU Makefile for building the project
+                        switch [default: basename of target] -mklib MKLIB          Build library instead of program (use with -target switch); usage: -mklib static or -mklib shared -mode MODE            Select a mode defined into a fobos file -lmodes               List the modes defined into a fobos file -m, --makefile        Generate a GNU Makefile for building the project
 ```
 Printing the _clean_ help message: